This set of Waste Water Engineering test focuses on “Chemical Clarification – 2”.

 d) 80-90 %

 Explanation: Around 50-80% BOD is removed by chemical clarification.
 The degree of clarification depends on the amount of chemicals added to the waste water.
 Also the exact percentage removed depends on the amount of BOD present in the raw waste water.
-In case of primary sedimentation tanks around 25-40% of the BOD is removed.
+In the case of primary sedimentation tanks around 25-40% of the BOD is removed.

 3. In percentage, how much does the chemical sludge contribute to the total sludge formed?